 Sustainable Jersey Data Resources

-The following resources are data files and interactive maps that Sustainable Jersey processed and prepared.
+The following resources are data files and interactive maps that Sustainable Jersey processes and prepares.
 Navigate to the different data resources using the links below.

 - NJ Commercial and Industrial Properties Map